hwa6/DiabetesCalculatorv2/README.md

 I developed this project initially on my own, but submitted an early version to the Baker Insitute at Lehigh University.
 I was approved to continue developing the app as funded undergraduate research with a faculty advisor, Professor Roberto Palmieri.
 The completed application was featured in the #CreativityLivesatLehigh social media campaign, and Lehigh's spring expo.

+Please note that the folder DiabetesCalculatorv2 contains the finished application, the SmartDose folder contains an older build.